Fohdeesha/quanta-brocade/documentation/config.md

 ```
 interface ve 1
 ```
-NOTE: The above command will give you an error if the VLAN it is assigned to has no ports.
-So if you're setting up VLAN 2 for example, give it a port member while you're at it's config level, and you won't encounter the error.
+(NOTE: the above command will give you an error if the VLAN it is assigned to has no ports.
+So if you're setting up VLAN 2 for example, give it a port member while you're at it's config level, and you won't encounter the error.)

 Now we just give that VE interface an IP.
 Note, addresses for VE's cannot be in the same subnet you've assigned to your out of band management port, for obvious reasons:
 ```
 ip address 192.168.1.2/24